 Blocks 28/9a and 28/10c, production license P140, UKCS

-The project’s development concept was agreed between the partners in December 2012, with the field development plan (FDP) submitted to the UK Department of Energy and Climate Change in late-2013 and approval received in June 2014.
+The project’s development concept was agreed upon between the partners in December 2012, with the field development plan (FDP) submitted to the UK Department of Energy and Climate Change in late-2013 and approval received in June 2014.

 Catcher was discovered in August 2010, followed by Varadero in January 2011 and Burgman in March 2011.
 Two additional fields Carnaby and Bonneville were discovered in June 2012 and April 2013 respectively.

 The latter two fields are also expected to be tied back to the Catcher field development in the future.
-Bonneville is expected to hold 30 million barrels of oil, while Carnaby is estimated to hold 28 million barrels.
+Bonneville is expected to hold 30 million barrels of oil while Carnaby is estimated to hold 28 million barrels.

-Hydrocarbons in the area are located within Tay and Cromarty sands of Late Palaeocene / early Eocene turbidite ages.
+Hydrocarbons in the area are located within Tay and Cromarty sands of the Late Palaeocene / early Eocene turbidite ages.

 The subcontract to carry out the engineering services for the FPSO’s topsides modules weighing approximately 7,800t was awarded to Aibel of Singapore.